-Raheel Farooq is a writer based in Punjab, Pakistan.
+Raheel Farooq is a teacher, writer and broadcaster based in Punjab, Pakistan.
 His first, and yet last, book titled Zaar, a collection of his Urdu poetry, was published in 2010.
 He is a graduate in Urdu language and literature and has associate degrees in education, and sociology and journalism.
 Currently, he is looking for opportunities to pursue postgraduate studies in social sciences, liberal arts or humanities.

 Raheel Farooq is believed to be quite insightful and vociferous in his support of tradition in Urdu ghazal.
 His poetry is often appreciated for its classic diction, idiomatic excellence and adherence to the legendary tradition of Indo-Iranian ghazal.
 He has also successfully established himself as a stylish prose writer in the past few years.

 Here are some of some of the thoughts by Raheel Farooq that have created a buzz around the globe.